JARPinto/fleet/README.md

 ## Acknowledgements
 - This project was inspired by daily work, doing this in excel
 - This project was based on CS50 Finance
-- This README was base on https://github.com/iharsh234/WebApp
+- This README was based on https://github.com/iharsh234/WebApp
 - Many thanks to [CS50](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0) team
 - Special thanks to my lovely girlfriend for all the support in the way ❤️